The National Archives of Australia/Australian Historical Association Scholarship helps postgraduate scholars with their research costs.

 Terms and conditions

-- assistance from a designated reference officer
+- a designated reference officer to help them

 How to apply